 Myth #6: Grease Can Be Poured Down the Drain as It Is a Liquid

 Though most liquids should be dumped down the drain, pouring grease into a drain opening will prove problematic in due time.
 Grease from bacon and other meat coats the pipes of your Florida home's plumbing system.
 Once the grease dries, it will prove to be quite the mess, causing a pipe to burst or an even worse problem.
 When in doubt, do not pour any questionable liquid or other items down your drain or toilet.
 Be safe rather than sorry by reaching out to our Florida plumbers for guidance.

 Myth #7: A Loud Rumble from a Water Heater Indicates It Is Poised to Explode

 It is possible the gurgling noise emanating from your Florida home's water heater is a sign of trouble.
 However, this noise is not an indication the unit is ready to explode or malfunction in any other manner.
 If your water heater rumbles, stay calm.
 This noise is likely the result of hard water sediment being shifted around within the water heater by the burner along the bottom.
 This movement has the potential to create fairly loud noises.
 However, the noise is merely the result of air popping as it cannot rise to the top due to sediment blocking its path.
 Instead of panicking and assuming you will have to replace your water heater, contact our local plumbers in Florida to drain and flush the water heater as necessary.

 Being clear on the actual dos and don’ts of your home plumbing system will enable you to help it function smoother, and increase its efficiency and longevity.
 Do not make the mistake of believing in certain long-standing myths only to have damaged pipes, drains, and more.
 Get your facts right and trust only the professionals to keep your plumbing system in good shape.

-Ask Erica’s Plumbing & Restoration
+Ask Erica's Plumbing, Air Conditioning and Restoration